larsthorup/webteknologi-dtu/01-getting-started/README.md

 ## Additional exercises

-1. Include additional information about each album, such as release date.
+1. Display additional information about each album, such as release date.
 1. Add an additional input field to allow the user to filter on album name too.

 ## Next time